Vrije Universiteit Brussel: Organisation

 These faculties benefit a wide autonomy over how they structure their educational programmes and research efforts, although their decisions need to comply with the university's statutes and must be approved by the central administration.

 The central administration is formed by the Governing Board, which is currently presided by Eddy Van Gelder.
 It decides the university's long-term vision and must approve all decisions made by the faculties.
 The Governing Board is supported by three advising bodies: the Research Council, the Education Council, and the Senate.
 These bodies provide advice to the Governing Board on all issues regarding research, education, and the academic excellence of faculty staff, and may also propose changes to the university's strategy.
 The daily management of the university is the responsibility of the Rector and three Vice-Rectors.

-As of 2022, the rector of the Vrije Universiteit Brussel is Jan Danckaert, who succeeded Caroline Pauwels (1964-2022), who resigned in 2022 for health reasons.
+As of 2022, the rector of the VUB is Jan Danckaert, who succeeded Caroline Pauwels, who resigned in 2022 for health reasons.